home

 • Report failure to pay fees or provide information to another regulatory body, within 30 days.

 • You must report to the College if another regulatory body starts an investigation or proceeding against you.
-Report any findings of professional misconduct and any sanctions imposed on you.
+You must also report any findings of professional misconduct and any sanctions imposed on you.
 You must also report changes to any findings after an appeal.
-Report as soon as you can and no later than 30 days after the event.
+Report as soon as you can, but no later than 30 days after the event.

 Reporting on the conduct of other regulated health practitioners